 Typical Behavior & Temperament

 Monitor lizards are playful and intelligent.
-They need to be handled regularly if they are held in captivity so that they don’t become bored and aggressive.
+They need to be handled regularly if they are kept under human care so that they don’t become bored and aggressive.

 The white-throated monitor lizard likes to burrow and hide under rocks, logs, and other materials.